 I know, I know.
 This sounds like the set-up for a sitcom.
-In fact, it is the set-up for a sitcom: While crashed on the couch at the end of a busy day this week, I caught an episode of Matt LeBlanc's new-to-me show, Man with a Plan.
+In fact, it is the set-up for a sitcom: While crashed on the couch at the end of a busy day this week, I caught an episode of Matt LeBlanc's Man with a Plan.

 In it, his wife said exactly what I just did—only she not-so-secretly wanted him to lavish romance and gifts on her.
 Chaos and hilarity ensued.
 Predictably, all was well again by the end of the 30 minutes.

 As much as it made for some enjoyable TV-viewing, that's not what I want.